 Field instrument calibration must be performed on a regular basis and calibration records must be kept on the field sheets, field logs or in a separate calibration log.
-The records must indicate the calibration method (or SOP), and the type of standard(s)

-(including the concentrations) that were used.
+The records must indicate the calibration method (or SOP), and the type of standard(s) (including the concentrations) that were used.
 Record each calibration check (initial, continuing or final) in the permanent field records (or calibration logs).

-At a minimum, these records must include: date, time and location of each calibration check; individual performing the check; results of each check, including the concentration/type of standard, expected reading, and the actual reading; where applicable, calculate and record the percent difference of the results being compared; whether the check met or failed acceptance criteria; readings associated with a failed check; and corrective actions associated with failed check (such as recalibration, removal from use, etc.).
+At a minimum, these records must include: date, time and location of each calibration check; individual performing the check; results of each check, including the concentration/type of standard, expected reading, and the actual reading; whether instrument calibrated correctly or failed acceptance criteria; readings associated with a failed check; and corrective actions associated with failed check (such as recalibration, removal from use, etc.).